Razer Phone 2 hands-on review — Holding its own against Apple’s best

 The phone’s speakers are Dolby Atmos certified.
 It can handle Dolby Digital 5.1 surround sound and Netflix HDR videos.
 I watched a scene from Black Panther on the smartphone, and it felt like I was watching on a much bigger screen.
 The sound is loud and clear, blasting out of the front dual stereo speakers and 24-bit DAC.
 I have no complaints about the Razer Phone 2’s sound, except it can be too loud.

-Razor’s prices are competitive
+Razer’s prices are competitive

 At $800, the Razer Phone 2 is a pretty good bargain as flagship smartphones go.

-Razer will sell a Satin edition for $100 more at $900.
+Razer will sell a Satin edition for $800.
 That’s still well below Apple’s most-competitive smartphone, the iPhone XS Max, which has a 6.5-inch screen and starts at $1,100.
 The iPhone XS has a 5.8-inch screen and sells for $1,000.
 The Razer Phone 2 is more of a direct match for the iPhone XR.

 Good battery life and quick charge feature

 Wireless charging is now enabled on the Razer Phone 2 with its new glass back.
-Razer has

-announced its new wireless charger with Chroma.
+Razer has announced its new wireless charger with Chroma.
 If you prefer plugging in a USB-C cable, Qualcomm QuickCharge 4+ allows users to charge the phone from a flat battery to 50 percent charge within 30 minutes.

 The device has a 4,000 milliamp battery, giving it a day-long battery life.
 Where its predecessor was benchmarked for 10 hours of battery life at a screen refresh rate setting of 90 hertz, the Razer Phone 2 is optimized to also last 10 hours at a higher 120 hertz.